-119 Andrew L. Strauss, The Legal Option: Suing the United States in International Forums for Global Warming Emissions, 33 Envtl.
+152 Andrew L. Strauss, The Legal Option: Suing the United States in International Forums for Global Warming Emissions, 33 Envtl.
 L. Rptr.
 10185 (2003).

-120 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 Relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, 34 Int'l Legal Materials 1547.
+153 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 Relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, 34 Int'l Legal Materials 1547.
 The United States is a party to this agreement and, by reference to the Law of the Sea Convention, it incorporates binding dispute-resolution mechanisms.
+154 RESTATEMENT (THIRD) OF FOREIGN RELATIONS LAW § 601(1).
+See also Legality of the Threat or Use of Nuclear

-121 Restatement (Third) of Foreign Relations Law § 601(1).
-See also Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, 1996 ICJ Reports 226, 241-242 (July 8, 1996) ("the existence of the general obligation of states to ensure that activities within their jurisdiction and control respect the environment of other states or of areas beyond national (continued...)
+154 RESTATEMENT (THIRD) OF FOREIGN RELATIONS LAW § 601(1).
+See also Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, 1996 ICJ Reports 226, 241-242 (July 8, 1996) ("the existence of the general obligation of states to ensure that activities within their jurisdiction and control respect the environment of other states or of areas beyond national control is now part of the corpus of international law relating to the environment").
+155 Trail Smelter (U.S. v.
+Canada), 3 R.I.A.A.
+1938, 1965 (March 11, 1941).